Trivaris/AdbAutoPlayer/docs/src/games/afk-journey/info.md

 - **Push Both Modes**: If enabled, the bot will try the other mode after failing all attempts on all formations.
 - **Repeat**: If enabled, the bot will retry from the start after failing all attempts

+### Arcane Labyrinth
+- **Difficulty**: Difficulty to run, difficulty will only be changed if it's 15 if you manually set it to a lower difficulty e.g. 7 it will ignore this setting.

 ### Legend Trials

 - **Towers**: Any unselected tower will be skipped.